- Introduction to Artificial Neural Network

 - Speech Recognition

-Simplest form of neural nets where input data travels in one direction only, passing through artificial neural nodes and exiting through output nodes.
-Where hidden layers may or may not be present, input and output layers are present there.
-Based on this, they can be further classified as single layered or multi-layered feed forward neural nets.
 Number of layers depends on the complexity of the function.
 It has uni-directional forward propagation but no backward propagation.
 Weights are static here.
-Activation function is fed by inputs which are multiplied by weights.
+An activation function is fed by inputs which are multiplied by weights.
 To do so, classifying activation function or step activation function is used.
 For example: The neuron is activated if it is above threshold (usually 0) and the neuron produces 1 as an output.
 The neuron is not activated if it is below threshold (usually 0) which is considered as -1.
 They are fairly simple to maintain and are equipped with to deal with data which contains a lot of noise.

 - Less complex, easy to design & maintain